-4.1 Wall Excavation and Foundation Preparation

-Prepare wall excavation and foundation in accordance with Section 204 of the SCDOT Standard Specifications.
-In addition to the requirements of Section 204, proof roll the area where the MSE wall will be constructed with a minimum of 5 passes by pneumatic tire equipment weighing a minimum of 8 tons.
+7.1 Wall Excavation and Foundation Preparation: Prepare wall excavation and foundation in accordance with Section 204 of the Standard Specifications.
+In addition to the requirements of

+Section 204, proof roll the area where the MSE wall will be constructed with a minimum of 5 passes by pneumatic tire equipment weighing a minimum of 8 tons.
-4.2 Leveling Pad Construction

-At each MSE wall foundation level, provide a cast-in-place unreinforced concrete leveling pad as shown in the Plans.
+7.2 Leveling Pad Construction: At each MSE wall foundation level, provide a cast-in-place unreinforced concrete leveling pad as shown in the Plans.
 Cure the leveling pad a minimum of 12 hours before placement of wall facing panels or blocks.
 If the permanent MSE wall facing is to be installed in front of a temporary MSE wall facing, install the leveling pad just prior to construction of the permanent MSE wall facing.
 Construct top surface of leveling pad so it is level in both directions.
 Reject leveling pad when top surface deviates from level by more than 1/8 inch in 10 feet, except at designated steps in the leveling pad shown on the Plans or accepted Shop Plans.

-4.3 MSE Wall System Supplier's Assistance and Samples
+7.3 MSE Wall System Supplier's Assistance and Samples

-Have the Wall Manufacturer and Wall Designer provide qualified and experienced advisory personnel at the start of the wall construction and until such time that the RCE believes the SCDOT inspectors and the Contractor's personnel are adequately acquainted with the MSE wall construction procedures and no longer require technical assistance.
-Ensure that the representatives are also available on an as needed basis, as requested by the RCE, throughout the construction of the MSE wall structures.

-Provide the RCE with three MSE wall field installation manuals, specific to the MSE wall type being constructed.
-If the MSE wall is reinforced with geosynthetics, provide the RCE with two sets of samples (approx. 1 square foot each) of each type of geosynthetic soil reinforcement that will be used.
-Ensure that each sample has a durable tag attached to it, stating the geosynthetic manufacturer and type/model.
+- 7.3.1 Have the Wall Manufacturer and Wall Designer provide qualified and experienced advisory personnel at the start of the wall construction and until such time that the RCE believes the SCDOT inspectors and the Contractor's personnel are adequately acquainted with the MSE wall construction procedures and no longer require technical assistance.
+Ensure that the representatives are also available on an as needed basis, as requested by the RCE, throughout the construction of the MSE wall structures. - 7.3.2 Provide the RCE with 3 MSE wall field installation manuals, specific to the MSE wall type being constructed.
+If the MSE wall is reinforced with geosynthetics, provide the RCE with 2 sets of samples (approx. 1 square foot each) of each type of geosynthetic soil reinforcement that will be used.
+Ensure that each sample has a durable tag attached to it, stating the geosynthetic manufacturer and type/model. - 7.4 Internal Drainage System: Install an internal drainage system behind the wall as indicated in the Plans and Shop Plans.
+Coordinate the internal drainage system with adjacent drainage features as needed to ensure positive drainage.

-4.4 Internal Drainage System

-Install an internal drainage system behind the wall as indicated in the Plans and Shop Plans.
 Place outlet pipes at sags in the flow line, at the low end of the collector pipe, and at other locations as shown or specified.
 Determine the location and elevation of the internal drainage system and include the details in the Shop Plans.
 Form openings for weep holes in precast facing panels prior to casting the panels.

-4.5 Location of Geotextile Fabric
+7.5 Location of Geotextile for Drainage Filtration